waypointnda/waypoint/nda.md

 # Mergers and Acquisitions

-These terms apply only if the _Purpose_ relates to a potential merger or acquisition of one of the parties, their parents or subsidiaries, substantially all of their assets, or one of their lines of business:
+These terms apply only if the _Purpose_ relates to a potential merger or acquisition of one of the parties, their parents or subsidiaries, substantially all of their assets, or their line of business:

 ## No Unauthorized Market Due Diligence